 We issued 4,651,869 shares of common stock and warrants to purchase an additional 2,325,936 shares of common stock on August 15, 2005 in a private placement to certain stockholders set forth below.
-Pursuant to a Registration Rights Agreement dated August 15, 2005, we agreed to file a registration statement of which this prospectus is a part with the Securities and Exchange Commission to register the resale of the shares of our common stock we issued, and which we will issue upon exercise of warrants, to those stockholders and to keep the registration statement effective until the earlier of the date on which the shares registered hereunder are sold, the date on which the shares registered hereunder can be sold without registration and without restriction as to the number of shares that may be sold, or the second anniversary of the last date on which shares are issued pursuant to the terms of the warrants.
+Pursuant to a Registration Rights Agreement dated August 15, 2005, we agreed to file a registration statement of which this prospectus is a part with the Securities and Exchange Commission to register the resale of the shares of our common stock we issued, and which we will issue upon exercise of warrants, to those stockholders and to keep the registration statement effective until the earlier of the date on which the shares registered hereunder can be sold without registration and without restriction as to the number of shares that may be sold, or the second anniversary of the last date on which shares are issued pursuant to the terms of the warrants.
 None of the selling stockholders have any position, office or material relationship with the Company.